edwinb/Idris2-boot/docs/tutorial/typesfuns.rst

 ``case`` expressions
 --------------------

-Another way of inspecting intermediate values of *simple* types is to use a ``case`` expression.
-The following function, for example, splits a string into two at a given character:
+Another way of inspecting intermediate values is to use a ``case`` expression.
+The following function, for example, splits a string into two at a given
+character:

 .. code-block:: idris